nxp-mcuxpresso/rpmsg-lite/README.md

 <MCUXpressoSDK_install_dir>/boards/<board_name>/multicore_examples for RPMsg_Lite multicore examples with 'rpmsg_lite_' name prefix.

-Another way of getting NXP MCUXpressoSDK RPMsg_Lite multicore examples is using the [mcux-sdk](https://github.com/nxp-mcuxpresso/mcux-sdk) Github repo.
-Follow the description how to use the West tool to clone and update the mcuxsdk repo in [readme Overview section](https://github.com/nxp-mcuxpresso/mcux-sdk#overview).
+Another way of getting NXP MCUXpressoSDK RPMsg_Lite multicore examples is using the [mcuxsdk-manifests](https://github.com/nxp-mcuxpresso/mcuxsdk-manifests) Github repo.
+Follow the description how to use the West tool to clone and update the mcuxsdk-manifests repo in [readme section](https://github.com/nxp-mcuxpresso/mcuxsdk-manifests?tab=readme-ov-file#readme).
 Once done the armgcc rpmsg_lite examples can be found in

-mcuxsdk/examples/<board_name>/multicore_examples
+mcuxsdk/examples/_<board_name>/multicore_examples

 You can use the evkmimxrt1170 as the board_name for instance.
 Similar to MCUXpressoSDK packages the RPMsg_Lite examples use the 'rpmsg_lite_' name prefix.
 ## Notes {#notes}